VerveT-PeW/Relevant-Biology-Education/README.txt

     If using or citing any part of this dataset, please refer to the original publication by T.P.W.
 Vervenne.

+    For contact with the researcher, you can email to t.p.w.vervenne@uva.nl

 Citation

 If you use this dataset, please cite: